teamscanworks/cw-contracts-registry/README.md

 We encourage pull requests from project teams to add contract data for a given chain code-id in the relevant `/{chain}/contracts.json`.
 We also accept pull requests from chain core developers to add or update general chain data in the relevant `json` file.

 # contracts.json

+## Schema

+A schema file containing the recommended metadata structure can be found at `contracts.schema.json` in the root directory.
+Schemas are still undergoing revision.
+Optional fields may be added beyond what is contained in the schema files.

 ## Sample